vanbroup/acme-auto-discovery/draft-vanbrouwershaven-acme-auto-discovery.md

 In the event of a failed attempt to obtain a certificate from a particular CA, the ACME client employs a retry mechanism to ensure successful certificate acquisition.
 However, in cases where certain CAs are known to be temporarily unavailable, the ACME client MAY choose to ignore those CAs for a limited period of time.
 By temporarily excluding unresponsive CAs from the issuance process, the client can optimize its certificate acquisition strategy and enhance overall efficiency.
 This approach helps mitigate potential delays caused by unresponsive CAs and allows the client to focus on viable options for obtaining the required certificate.

-ACME clients MUST notify the user if the enrollment of a certificate from a specific CA fails multiple times, even if the client successfully obtains a certificate from an alternative CA. This notification is essential to ensure that users are promptly informed about recurring enrollment failures, allowing them to take appropriate measures.
+ACME clients SHOULD notify the user if the enrollment of a certificate from a specific CA fails multiple times, even if the client successfully obtains a certificate from an alternative CA. This notification is essential to ensure that users are promptly informed about recurring enrollment failures, allowing them to take appropriate measures.
 By providing such notifications, clients enable users to assess and address any underlying issues, seek alternative solutions, or make informed decisions regarding their certificate management processes.

 In order to promote the adoption of ACME in Enterprise environments, it is crucial for implementers and operators to recognize the significance of External Account Bindings.
 The section dedicated to External Account Bindings provides valuable information and guidelines for effectively incorporating this feature.